Release of Abdelbaset al-Megrahi: Scottish Parliament

 On 20 August 2009, it was announced that the Scottish Parliament would be recalled the following Monday so MSPs could hear a statement from the Justice Secretary, Kenny MacAskill, and ask him questions.
 An earlier call for it to be reconvened had been dismissed.
 Former First Minister Jack McConnell said, "The Scottish Parliament has a responsibility to take action to repair some of the damage done.
-I believe that the Scottish Parliament should make clear that this decision was not made by the people of Scotland and that it does not have the endorsement of the Scottish people.
+I believe that the Scottish Parliament should make clear that this decision was not made by the people of Scotland and that it does not have the endorsement of the Scottish people."

 The special sitting of the Scottish Parliament took place on 24 August 2009.
 The Scottish Justice Minister was strongly criticised by opposition Parties for his decision throughout the session, but maintained he had made the right one, telling the parliament, "It was my decision and my decision alone.
 I stand by it and I'll live by the consequences."
 He was supported in this by several members of his own party.

 The Scottish Justice Minister also claimed that sending Megrahi to a hospice in Scotland, would have created a "travelling circus" with such a high-profile patient.

 Many MSPs questioned the reasons behind the decision; the Scottish Conservative Party justice spokesman Bill Aitken MSP stated, "The SNP government has demonstrated a degree of amateurishness which has caused us embarrassment.
 Scotland's international reputation has taken a real hit in this respect...the UK government doesn't come out of this too well either."
-He further added that there were inconsistencies between what Lord Mandelson and Colonel Gaddafi's son had said concerning the decision.
+He further added that there were inconsistencies between what Peter Mandelson and Colonel Gaddafi's son had said concerning the decision.